 There are many different and important ways that you can get involved at Ozone House.
 Whether you are interested in crisis intervention, or just want to help out around the house, we will work with you to develop a volunteer opportunity that matches your skills and interests.
-Please fill out the volunteer form and let us know what interests you.
-If you have questions, email email@example.com.
+Please fill out a volunteer form below and let us know what interests you.
+If you have questions, email firstname.lastname@example.org.

 Crisis Line Volunteer